 - digital camera (optional)

-Look for symptoms as well as the pests and diseases themselves.
 Good scouts will note patterns when they find a problem.
 Are symptomatic plants only near the edge of the field?
 Is the problem affecting only one variety?
 Does the problem start in one spot and radiate out through the field?
 Many pests and diseases you will learn to identify on site.
 For those you are unfamiliar with, here are a few questions to ask yourself when you find a problem: When did you notice the problem?
 Was the damage sudden or gradual?
 How old are affected plants?
 What percentage of the plant is affected?
 What is the degree of injury?
-Make sure you also note the cultural practices associated with that planting , for example irrigation and fertilization and recent environmental conditions, recent rainfall, etc.
+Make sure you also note the cultural practices associated with that planting, for example irrigation and fertilization and recent environmental conditions, recent rainfall, etc.

 Armed with your list of notes, it may be possible to discover your problem by consulting a good field guide or website.
-Penn State's publication “Identifying Diseases of Vegetables” is available through your local Cooperative Extension Office.
-Another great source of information about Vegetable Diseases is Cornell's site.
-To see picture of some of the most common insects that attack vegetable crops, try this site, or contact your local cooperative extension office.
+Penn State's publication “Identifying Diseases of Vegetables” is available through your local Extension Office.
+Another great source of information about Vegetable Diseases is Cornell's website.
+To see picture of some of the most common insects that attack vegetable crops, try Vegetable Insect Identifcation, or contact your local extension office.

 Make a point to set aside some time, say once a week, in a regular schedule to scout your fields.
 Identifying a problem before it balloons out of control is well worth the time spent.